n64-tools/cmake-demo-rom/README.md

 ### Windows with VSCode
 Uses `launch.json` via `tasks.json` contained in the `.vscode` folder.
-By default the applications are not installed and the paths will require updating.
+NOTE1: By default the applications are not installed and the paths will require updating.
+NOTE2: By default only the debug ROM will be launched.
+Hit `F5` to load the ROM.